 No pricing info available

-American Heart of Poland, located in Aleja Armii Krajowej, Bielsko Biala, Poland offers patients Colectomy procedures among its total of 263 available procedures, across 30 different specialties.
-Currently, there's no pricing information for Colectomy procedures at American Heart of Poland, as all prices are available on request only.
-There are many specialists available at the Clinic, with 5 in total, and they are not accredited by any recognized accreditations institutes
+American Heart of Poland, can be found in Aleja Armii Krajowej, Bielsko Biala, Poland and offers its patients Colectomy procedures as well as 263 other procedures, across 30 different procedure categories.
+At present, there is no pricing information for Colectomy procedures at American Heart of Poland.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Clinic, with 5 in total, and American Heart of Poland is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?